artrugh/sitecore/CustomerDataPlatform/1_intro.md

     - **Sitecore audience sync** enables you to export your highly targeted segment for targeted campaigns.

 - Basic integration:
-    - The JavaScript library that is loaded on the website, performs an async call to the **stream API**, where the **Browser API** responds with a **cookie for the user.**
+    - The JavaScript library that is loaded on the website, performs an async call to the **Stream API**, where the **Browser API** responds with a **cookie for the user.**
     - After the new cookie is sent, it's possible to track events and send behavioral data to the **Event API**, a company can request interaction data.
     - **Sitecore Personalize** provides lightweight access to the CDP for personalization.

 - Personalization:
     - It is underpinned by CDP dataset and leverages the CDP data and analytical insights.
 It allows customers to personalize every interaction seamlessly across every digital experience.
+    - Features:
         - Decisioning:
             - Decisions are managed in an interactive canvas that translates your business logic into a **model**, leveraging the **real-time customer profile behavioural events** that are accessed by the CDP.
             - Automates the **Next Best Action** in real-time.
-    - Experiencies can incorporate **Decision Models** to make the experience truly personal.

         - Experimentation:
             - Test, run, and repeat.
 Evolve faster with data driven experimentation.
+            - Experiencies can incorporate **Decision Models** to make the experience truly personal.
             - It takes the guesswork out of establishing which **experiences resonate most with your customers.**
             - Users can create and try on experiences, analyze results, test and deploy them, without technical support, using the canvas and the tables.
             - Characteristics:
                 - easy to deploy.
                 - advanced targeting capabilities and segmentation.
                 - CDP Backend.
                 - decisioning.
                 - custom Goals.
                 - A/B/N Experimentation.
                 - performance analytics.
+            - Set:
+                - confidence level: threshold for refecting the **null hypothesis**. default 95%.
+                    -  \- confidence level - minimun sample size - time + errors
+                - base rate: base conversion goal. default 15%.
+                - minimum conversion goal difference: default 2%.
         - Experiencies:
             - Deliver relevant, engaging and profitable experiences.
+            - Experiencies can incorporate **Decision Models** to make the experience truly personal.
                 - Trigger Experiencies
-            - Send Message: when a customer performs an Event, a decision is evaluated, a and a message is sent(SMS, Email, etc) to the customer.
+                    - Send Message: when a customer performs an Event, a decision is evaluated, and a message is sent(SMS, Email, etc) to the customer.
                 - Web Experiencies
                     - Add functionalities to webs and mobile web.
                     - Client side testing and personalization.
                 - FullStack Experiencies
                     - Add functionalities to any channel.
                     - Server side testing and personalization.

 #### Decision Models